Blog to explore reflections on health, physical, mental, emotional, holistic, including meaning, purpose, identity, and ultimate source of healing

 A lot of help comes from my husband, Matthew.
 He walks with me daily to challenge and clarify the topics I wrestle with — things like meaning, truth, identity, mortality, marriage, friendship, work, beauty, forgiveness, and suffering — all within the context of our Christian faith.

 Most of these walks occurred at Panfish Park in Glen Ellyn, Illinois.
-This is a picture of the entrance to the path off Pershing Avenue.
 It served as an echo of Eden for me — a walled garden where I could commune and replenish at a time I needed it most.

 Thank you for reading!
 If you would like to write a post, please reach out.
 I would be delighted to share the work of a fellow writer.